 Why should you care about myths and dreams?
 Well, you shouldn’t.
 In fact, you shouldn’t do anything, besides be yourself.
 And if you find that in being yourself you’re drawn to the illustration above and this blog post, then I would say just continue being yourself.
 In other words, follow your interests.
 After all, the only interesting people are interested people.

 I want to say that my interest in storytelling, screenwriting, mythology, psychology, philosophy, the unconscious (our dreams) and consciousness (our deeper dream), began about four or five years ago, but the more I think about it, the more I realize that it began far earlier.
 Perhaps during my childhood; perhaps before.
 Perhaps it was a part of me all along, unfolding gradually in time.
-Conversely, in a fascinating way, this has been a journey backwards in time as to learn about mythology is to learn about the evolution of the human psyche.
+Conversely, in a fascinating way, this has been a journey backward in time as to learn about mythology is to learn about the evolution of the human psyche.

 So, if you do choose to follow your interest and read on, then you will embark on a journey to the outer edges of our collective imagination and find yourself at the center of your individual existence.